60s 70s 80s: MiSaMo version

-Japanese sub-unit MiSaMo, composed of Twice's members Mina, Momo, and Sana, recorded the cover of "New Look".
+Japanese sub-unit MiSaMo, composed of Twice's members Mina, Momo, and Sana, recorded a cover of "New Look".
 It was released on October 9, 2024, through Warner Music Japan, as a pre-release single from the group's second EP Haute Couture, released on November 6, 2024.
-The remake marks the group's first release since their debut EP Masterpiece in 2023 and celebrates classic '60s fashion inspired by British model Twiggy.
-With lyrics that echo themes of self-expression and style, the song combines pop and retro elements, blending nostalgic aesthetics with contemporary visuals in its music video.
+The remake marks the group's first release since their debut EP Masterpiece in 2023.
+The song combines pop and retro elements, blending nostalgic aesthetics with contemporary visuals in its music video.
+MiSaMo's version of "New Look" was nominated for Best of Listeners' Choice: Japanese Song at the 2025 Music Awards Japan.